 On 2 February 2018, a non-convertible loan was provided by Golden Partner International SA SPF to the Company in the amount of kCHF 3'000 ("CHF 3 million Bridge Loan").
 The loan has an annual interest rate of 6% and a 31 March 2020 maturity.
 Effective 1 November 2019, this loan was transferred from Golden Partner International SA SPF to AM INVESTMENT SCA, SICAV-SIF - Illiquid Assets Sub-Fund, with unchanged loan characteristics.
 On 28 February 2020, a Letter Agreement has been signed between Leclanché and AM Investment to extend the maturity to 31 December 2021.
-As of 31 December 2020, principal for kCHF 3'000 and interests for kCHF 173 remain outstanding under the CHF 3 million Bridge Loan.

 On 23 April 2019, a bridge loan in the amount of kCHF 1'270 was granted by SEFAM to the Company ("CHF 1.270 million Bridge Loan"), bearing interest of 10% per annum.
 On 28 February 2020, a Letter Agreement was signed between Leclanché and AM Investment to extend the maturity of this loan to 31 December 2021.
-As of 31 December 2020, principal for kCHF 1'270 and interests for kCHF 155 remain outstanding under the CHF 1.270 million Bridge Loan.